ceph/go-ceph/docs/hints.md

 ### Pool maintenance

-The list of pools in a cluster can be retreived using the `ListPools` method on the connection object.
+The list of pools in a cluster can be retrieved using the `ListPools` method on the connection object.
 On a new cluster the following code snippet:

 ```go